ZaneL/Conway/README.md

 from numpy import random
 from scipy.signal import convolve2d
-import matplotlib.pyplot as plt from matplotlib.animation import FuncAnimation, PillowWriter, FFMpegWriter
+import matplotlib.pyplot as plt from matplotlib.animation import FuncAnimation, PillowWriter

 # Number of states
 numStates = 12